Text by CLOT Magazine

 About the poem:

-Lukasz Polowczyk: When Ramón reached out to me about us working together on this piece, I was finishing up a micro-poetry collection called Chroma Key (due out in the next couple of months).
+Lukasz Polowczyk: When Ramón contacted me about us working together on this piece, I finished a micro-poetry collection called Chroma Key (due out in the next couple of months).
 The poems in this collection are extremely minimal, sometimes only a couple of words long.
 They’re like polaroids that document everyday life, but as if the pictures were shot to strip each image of context and use the white frame as a part of the composition.

-The crop is very tight, and what you end up with are these high-level abstractions.
-I realised while working on these pieces that this type of approach and framing leaves more space for the reader.
+The crop is very tight, and you end up with these high-level abstractions.
+While working on these pieces, I realised that this type of approach and framing leaves more space for the reader.
 Everyone can project themselves and their own experiences into the work.
 This form also offsets the author’s presence in the work and the author-centric point of view because the narrator is hard to identify in most poems.

-At the time of writing, I was really inspired by John Cage’s work and how he managed to transpose a Zen modality into his work.
-I figured that if he can do this with musical compositions, I can do it with poetry.
-I’m not sure if I achieved this fully, but at least that was the aim.
+At the time of writing, I was really inspired by John Cage’s work and how he transposed a Zen modality into his work.
+I figured that if he could do this with musical compositions, I could do it with poetry.
+I’m unsure if I achieved this fully, but at least that was the aim.

-Ramón Oliveras: When Lukasz showed me the poem, I knew immediately that this was the perfect one for the piece.
+Ramón Oliveras: When Lukasz showed me the poem, I immediately knew this was perfect for the piece.
 This composition was inspired by a Japanese approach to aesthetics called Wabi-Sabi, the beauty of imperfect, impermanent, and incomplete things.
 Wabi-Sabi focuses on moments that are either evolving from or devolving into nothingness.
 So how could I have asked for anything more than these six words?

 About the performance:

 In this hyper-aware state, our time perception got utterly warped.
-When we finished recording, I felt like I came back from some other place.
+When we finished recording, I felt like I had returned from another place.
 When I listen back to the recording, it still takes me to that meditative space.
 I hope that it also has this transportive quality for other listeners.
 If so, mission accomplished!

 Ramón Oliveras: Yes, it was a fascinating experience.
-I was present and couldn’t think of anything else; I was just focused on the words.
+I was present and couldn’t think of anything else but focus on the words.
 In my experience, it’s not a given that minimal music produces a meditative state not only in the listener but also in the performer!
 I enjoyed the recording of this one very much.

 About the installation:

-Łukasz Polowczyk: From the very beginning, we wanted to present this work in the form of an installation.
+Łukasz Polowczyk: From the beginning, we wanted to present this work as an installation.
 Originally, we wanted to do something with video, something immersive.
 Needless to say, the pandemic derailed our plans in so many different ways.
 We decided to let the composition play once out of a single speaker placed in the hallway of a bunker located underneath Zürich.

 It was a symbolic gesture to honour our efforts and to anchor the project in historical time.
 No one besides Ramón was there to hear it.
-I think that this particular framing of the composition added another layer to it.
+I think this particular framing of the composition added another layer.
 It shifted the emphasis from Zen as the practice of mindfulness to Zen as the study of impermanence.
-If anything, for me, this pandemic was like dealing with a rigorous Zen teacher.
-There is no yesterday, tomorrow doesn’t exist, and all you can do is deal with the mighty now!
+For me, this pandemic was like dealing with a rigorous Zen teacher.
+There is no yesterday.
+Tomorrow doesn’t exist, and all you can do is deal with the mighty now!